ankitkumarbhanglwanh-arch/03_loop/README.md

 # Simple code for loop
-Print number 1 to entered number
+Print number 1 to entered positive number by user